~ Click here to read today's Scripture on Bible Gateway ~

 Bible.org's commentary on today's readings in Matthew chapter 12 titled "The Lord of the Sabbath" is at this link.

 Worship Video: Matthew 12:21 reminded me of the Chris Tomlin song "How Great is Our God" with the line "Name Above All Names!"
 Please watch this video from start to finish.
-It's incredible to see Chris start with the piano only, then have the band play along, and to hear the crowd sing.
+It's incredible to see Chris start, then have the band play along, and to hear the crowd sing.
 Please feel free to worship along with this one!